NicolasLagaillardie/mpst_rust_github/artifact.md

 ```bash
 ./scripts/ping_pong_mesh_ring_full.sh # This will take more than 24 hours
 ```

+Each benchmark has a significance of 0.1 and a sample size of 10000 in this configuration.

 __Note__: we have executed this script on a high-performance computing server, and running the whole script took over 24 hours.